Back to main

 2546.97049.970

-Note: The frequencies in pink are shared with baby monitors!
+Note: The frequencies in pink are shared with baby

-Various "long range" units have been found in the following bands (base/handset):
+Various "long range" units have been found in the following bands (base / handset):

 FreeNet is used in Germany.
-Max 500 mW and built-in, non-removable antenna.
-Possibly scheduled for withdrawal in 2015.
+Initially max 500 mW and built-in, non-removable antenna, but 1 W was allowed from 2019-05-13

 FRS is for use in the US and Canada.